MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sell-apps-appsource.md

 > [!NOTE]
 > If the publisher already has existing customers on custom licensing, they shouldn't opt in to using transactability and entitlements until they have implemented side-by-side support, that is the ability to fall-back to their custom licensing for existing customers in a transition period - otherwise those existing customers would be locked out once they upgrade to the app version using entitlements.
 To implement side-by-side, publishers must create an entitlement mapping `Unlicensed` user to the required permission sets to run their custom licensing check.

 When the app has been updated with entitlements and opted in to transact, it'll surface in AppSource with the different plans and pricing, allowing customers to purchase directly in the AppSource marketplace.
-Once a number of licenses has been purchased, they appear in the customers Microsoft Admin Center, and can be assigned to individual users.
+Once a number of licenses have been purchased, they appear in the customers Microsoft Admin Center, and can be assigned to individual users.

 > [!NOTE]
 > Even if a user has an assigned license (plan) that maps to permission sets through the entitlement for that license, the user must still be granted those permissions inside [!INCLUDE [prod_short](includes/prod_short.md)] to have access.
 In other words, the license only defines the maximum permission to app functionality paid for, but users with the license might be granted less inside [!INCLUDE [prod_short](includes/prod_short.md)].